25benjaminli/b2b_saas2saas/README.md

 - openai
 - python-dotenv

 Use at your own risk - I'm not liable for any damages!
+Inspired by: https://github.com/abyesilyurt/vibesort

 License: MIT